ResuMatrix/ResuMatrix/retraining_pipeline/README.md

    ```

 2. Configure Jenkins with the necessary credentials and plugins
-3. Create a new Jenkins pipeline job using either the `jenkins_pipeline.groovy` file or the `Jenkinsfile`
+3. Create a new Jenkins pipeline job using the `Jenkinsfile`
 4. Set up the required environment variables in Jenkins

 ## Running Locally